We Fixed The Performance Review and Broke Feedback

 The HR role: HR business partners audit feedback, and work with teams to improve depth and honesty.
 Tools include a shared dashboard, training simulations, and debrief sessions post-review cycles.

-Deloitte realized its old performance system took 2 million hours a year.
+Deloitte: Deloitte realized its old performance system took 2 million hours a year.
 So they simplified.
-Now, managers complete **quarterly snapshots**—four forward-looking questions.
-Combine that with weekly check-ins, and you’ve got a cadence that’s human—and hard to ignore.
+Now, managers complete **quarterly snapshots**, four forward-looking questions.

-**The forcing function:** Snapshots are mandatory and tied to people planning and promotion decisions.
-HR runs reports to identify where patterns suggest superficial feedback or which managers haven’t submitted.
+The forcing function: Snapshots are mandatory and tied to people planning and promotion decisions.
 Weekly check-ins are guided by structured templates that prompt both performance and development questions.

 Documentation: Quarterly snapshots are formally submitted in Deloitte’s HR system.
 Weekly check-ins are optionally documented using email summaries, shared team platforms, or HR-provided templates.

-**The HR role:** HR runs quarterly calibration sessions and facilitates check-in audits in addition to providing templates and training.
-If a manager consistently fails to give meaningful feedback, they are flagged for coaching.
+The HR role: HR runs reports to identify where patterns suggest superficial feedback or which managers haven’t submitted, and runs quarterly calibration sessions.
+In addition to templates and training provided, if a manager consistently fails to give meaningful feedback, they are flagged and receive coaching.

 What We Can Learn